 To enable the JVM to generate a heap dump on an OutOfMemoryError, add the following arguments to the JVM as in our Setting Properties and Options on Startup documentation.
-If JIRA applications run out of memory, it will create a
+If you use your

 $JIRA_INSTALL directory for this, it will be easy to locate.

--XX:HeapDumpPath parameter is optional.
+-XX:HeapDumpPath parameter it's used to set the location where the heap dump will be generated.
 If it is not used, the heap dump will be generated within the Java working directory.

 If you are running JIRA on Windows and this setting has been configured in the Windows registry (i.e. because JIRA is running as a service), then each parameter needs to be placed on a new line, for example:

 It is also possible to manually generate a heap dump, as in this documentation.
-However if a heap dump is not generated when an OutOfMemoryError is thrown, it is generally not at all useful.
+However, if a heap dump is not generated when an OutOfMemoryError is thrown, it is generally not very useful.